hSDB-instrument/hsdb-instrument.github.io/README.md

 ### Additional Visualizations of hSDB-instrument

-Figure 7 and 8 show visualizations of the tool position measurement for the different model and dataset.
+Figures 7 and 8 show visualizations of the tool position measurement for the different model and dataset.
 The probability threshold for visualization was set to 0.7.
 Figures 9 and 10 show the learning curve using the hSDB-instrument dataset.
 Figure 9 shows the total loss during training for each surgical type, model, and training set.
 Figure 10 shows the mAP for the validation set measured at each epoch according to the surgical type, model, and training set.